batterseapower/libcharsetdetect/README.md

 A library exposing a C interface and dependency-free interface to the Mozilla C++ UCSD library.

+This library provides a highly accurate set of heuristics that attempt to determine the character set used to encode some input text.
+This is extremely useful when your program has to handle an input file which is supplied without any encoding metadata.

 Pulls together:

   * A NSPR emulation library (see `nspr-emu/README.md`)